 Outside the park, you can also enjoy two very different beaches.
 Playa Ventanas, located south from Uvita, is a small bay with lots of palm trees and offers visitors shady areas to rest in between dips.
-The name of the beach comes from a rocky formation on the north side of the beach, which has to caves that open to the sea.
-Only at low tide you can walk closer to the “windows” when there is no risk of water pushing you towards the rocks.
+The name of the beach comes from a rock formation on the north side of the beach, which has to caves that open to the sea.
+Only at low tide, you can walk closer to the “windows” when there is no risk of water pushing you towards the rocks.
 Playa Hermosa is north of Uvita and it’s known for its surfing opportunities for both experience and newcomers to the sport.
 Swimming should be done with care, however, to avoid currents.

 Fun at the Waterfall

 If you want a refreshing dip in fresh waters, we recommend visiting Uvita Waterfall during your trip.
 Located opposite to the park in the mountains of Uvita, getting to the waterfall involves a short drive up a dirt road and a short hike down to the base of the fall, which can be very slippery at times so bring good shoes with you!
 This waterfall runs down a rocky fall that works as a slide, which you can reach by a secure and short hike (and climb) to the top.
-The pool is big enough to swim across, if you’d like!
-Next to the entrance, locals have a small restaurant that serves delicious natural juices and other food.
+The pool is big enough to swim across if you’d like!
+Next, to the entrance, locals have a small restaurant that serves delicious natural juices and other food.

 Fine Dining in Uvita

-Just 10 Km south of Uvita is the town of Ojochal, tucked in the mountains that overlook the pacific.
+Just 10 Km south of Uvita is the town of Ojochal, tucked in the mountains that overlook the Pacific.
 This town is a secret place where hotels with very nice surroundings and very special restaurants await tourists and gastronomes that like to dine off the beaten path.

-Fine dining in Ojochal is a daily thing, with a dozen of very unique and intimate restaurants that offer visitors an array of options ranging from local cuisine to French to Mediterranean cuisine.
+Fine dining in Ojochal is a daily thing, with a dozen very unique and intimate restaurants that offer visitors an array of options ranging from local cuisine to French to Mediterranean cuisine.
 Some of the restaurants need a reservation and are only open certain days of the week at night.
 Others do offer lunch as well.